j2l/bible/README.md

-Note: Some licences are CC-NC, not CC0 (public domain)
+Note: Some licences are copyright or CC-NC, not CC0 (public domain)
 ===========

 OSIS Bibles